varigence/docs/bimlflex/reference-documentation/settings/ApplyLookupFilterDv.md

 ---
-uid: bimlflex-app-reference-documentation-setting-ApplyLookupFilterRdv
+uid: bimlflex-app-reference-documentation-setting-ApplyLookupFilterDv
-title: BimlFlex Settings Definition for ApplyLookupFilterRdv
+title: BimlFlex Settings Definition for ApplyLookupFilterDv
-summary: Documentation of settings option within BimlFlex for ApplyLookupFilterRdv
+summary: Documentation of settings option within BimlFlex for ApplyLookupFilterDv
 varigenceProduct: BimlFlex
 varigenceArticleType: Reference
 ---

-# Apply Lookup Filter RDV
+# Apply Lookup Filter DV

 For Staging-to-Data Vault processes, determines if the SSIS Lookup checks for existing rows by applying a filter condition joining the staging table to the destination table.